Rudy Lai

 1 updates

-Stellantis sets a strategic goal to achieve €20 billion in annual revenue by 2030 driven by connected technologies with AI as a key enabler for innovation.
+Stellantis announces a strategic target to achieve €20 billion annual revenue by 2030 from connected technologies, signaling early AI ambition in automotive innovation.